Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The instance is replaced automatically by the ELB.
 - [x] The ELB stops sending traffic to the instance that failed its health check.

 ### George has launched three EC2 instances inside the US-East-1a zone with his AWS account.
 Ray has launched two EC2 instances in the US-East-1a zone with his AWS account.
-Which of the below mentioned statements will help George and Ray understand the availability zone (AZ) concept better?
+Which of the below mentioned statements will help George and Ray understand the Availability Zone (AZ) concept better?

 - [ ] All the instances of George and Ray can communicate over a private IP with a minimal cost.
-- [x] The US-East-1a region of George and Ray can be different availability zones.
+- [x] The US-East-1a region of George and Ray can be different Availability Zones.
 - [ ] All the instances of George and Ray can communicate over a private IP without any cost.
 - [ ] The instances of George and Ray will be running in the same data centre.